 Look for These Important Apartment Features

 When checking out an apartment, don't just look at the square footage in each individual room.
-Look at how the space is used.
+The way space is used is just as important.
 The amount of space between doors, windows and other physical features can make a difference in how you set up your apartment.
 It's important to picture the furniture you want in each room when determining if a potential apartment suits your space requirements.

 In other rooms, placement of windows can affect your use of furniture as well as decoration.
-Be sure to notice if windows look particularly low, since this will limit the furniture you can place below them.
+If the windows are particularly low, it will limit the furniture you can place in the room.
 Count the outlets in each room and take note of phone jacks and cable outlets.

 Try to get a little quiet time during your visit.
 Sit back for a few minutes and try to soak up the environment.
 Open a door or window if necessary, and try to get a sense of the sounds in the background.
 Can you hear footsteps or talking in nearby apartments?
 Sounds from nearby businesses or traffic?